aluitink/aluitink.io/www/about.md

 permalink: /about/
 ---

 Thanks for visiting!
-My name is Andrew Luitink, I am a software development professional and a technology enthusiest.
+My name is Andrew Luitink, I am a software development professional and a technology enthusiast.
 I live and breath for technology and love inventing.

 My favorite language is C# and I have spent the last five years developing software in the Microsoft realm.
 I see the .NET Framework as the next step in the evolution of cross platform development.